Top Spanish festivals 2016

 A public holiday in the Basque Country and Galicia, this religious event commemorates the life and work of Saint James, the town's patron saint who is reputed to be buried in the local cathedral.
 Theatre productions, street shows, concerts and dance events are held, together with religious services, during the Fiesta de Santiago Apóstol en Santiago de Compostela.
 Those walking the 'Camino de Santiago' can time their pilgrimage to end at this event.
 See www.santiagoturismo.com.

 Those who have had a brush with death in the past year are carried through the streets in coffins to thank Saint Marta, the 'patron saint of death'.
 Known in Spanish as Romería de Santa Marta de Ribarteme.
-See www.turgalicia.es.
+See www.turgalicia.es for the 2016 festival date.

 All year long, the residents of Gràcia work on elaborate decorations with themes such as marine life, the solar system, or even local politics, to hang in the streets.
 By day, long trestle tables are set up for communal lunches and board games; at night, thousands invade the tiny streets for outdoor concerts, dances, and general revelry.
 See www.festamajordegracia.cat.